MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage.md

    * Select **Resource group**, or create a new resource group.
    * Enter a unique **Storage account name**, which will become part of the URI for your storage account.
 For example: if you entered **wingtiptoysstorage** for the **Name**, the URI would be *wingtiptoysstorage.core.windows.net*.
    * Specify the **Location** for your storage account.
-1. When you have specified the options listed above, click **Review + create** to create your storage account.
+1. When you have specified the options listed above, click **Review + create**.
+1. Review the specification, then click **Create** to create your storage account.
 1. When the deployment is complete, click **Go to resource**.
 1. Click **Containers**.
 1. Click **+ Container**.